-Real Estate (Distance Learning), MSc
+Real Estate, MSc

 Enhance your decision-making skills with our exciting real estate course.
 Learn how to examine real estate development and investment projects within global, economic, and financial contexts.